abdullahkhhub/Aniwave-Code-Report/README.md

 **Note:** As the site evolves, this documentation **may be updated in the future** to reflect changes or improvements in the scripts.

+## Aniwave Closure

+Please note that Aniwave was closed last August.
+This repository remains as an archive of the code used.

 ## How to Contribute

 We welcome contributions to improve and extend the functionality of this repository.
 Here’s how you can contribute: